Sreyas01/GAME--DEVELOPMENT/README.md

 Step 4 : Get the co-ordinates and radius of the circle.

-Step 5 : Draw the circle using the algorithm.# EX 3 : Circle Drawing Algorithm

-**AIM :**

-To  implement the Bresenham’s  algorithm for circle using a c coding.

-**ALGORITHM :**

-Step 1 : Start.

-Step 2 : Initialize the graphics header files and functions.

-Step 3 : Declare the required variables and functions.

-Step 4 : Get the co-ordinates and radius of the circle.

 Step 5 : Draw the circle using the algorithm.

 Step  6 : Display the output.